631.52 Effect of certain convictions on custody and visitation rights.

 (2) manslaughter in the first degree under section 609.20;

 (4) kidnapping under section 609.25;

 (5) depriving another of custodial or parental rights under section 609.26;

-(6) soliciting, inducing, or promoting prostitution involving a minor under section 609.322;
+(6) soliciting, inducing, promoting, or receiving profit derived from prostitution involving a minor under section 609.322;

 Official Publication of the State of Minnesota